‘Catch of the day’: Trump launches new ICE immigration crackdown in Maine

 “See you in court,” Mills replied.

 “Good.
 I’ll see you in court.
 I look forward to that.
 That should be a really easy one.
-And enjoy your life after governor because I don’t think you’ll be in elected politics,” he said.
+And enjoy your life after, governor, because I don’t think you’ll be in elected politics,” he said.

 The interaction made national news and cemented the frosty relationship between the two leaders, with Trump demanding an apology and slamming the Democratic governor for months afterwards.